Skip to main content

 Biliary bypass

-Another option to allow bile to go into the small intestine and not build up in the liver is a surgery called biliary bypass.
-There are different biliary bypass operations.
-The decision on which one to use depends on where the blockage is.
-In these procedures, the surgeon creates a bypass around the tumor blocking the bile duct by connecting part of the bile duct before the blockage with a part of the duct that lies past the blockage, or with the intestine itself.
+Another option to allow bile to go into the small intestine and not build up in the liver is a surgery called a biliary bypass.
+The surgeon creates a bypass around the tumor blocking the bile duct by connecting part of the bile duct before the blockage with a part of the duct that lies past the blockage, or with the intestine itself.
+There are different biliary bypass operations:

 As mentioned in Surgery for Bile Duct Cancer, biliary bypass is more likely to be done if a patient is already having surgery to try to cure the cancer by taking it out, but it turns out the cancer cannot be totally removed.
-While a bypass is clearly more invasive than placing a stent or catheter, it has some advantages in that it may last longer and infection is less likely to be a problem.
+While a bypass is more invasive than placing a stent or catheter, it has some advantages in that it may last longer and infection is less likely to be a problem.

-Tumor ablation (radiofrequency ablation or cryosurgery)
+Tumor ablation (radiofrequency ablation,cryosurgery, or alcohol ablation)

 Photodynamic therapy (PDT)